Redeveloping the Stephenson Building sustainably

 Protecting existing trees and planting more

-Ahead of the demolition work starting, a survey identified a beech tree between the Stephenson and Cassie building that was in poor health.
+Ahead of the demolition work starting, a survey identified a beech tree between the Stephenson and Cassie buildings that was in poor health.
 The tree was removed as part of the demolition works, however, the trunk of the tree was passed to colleagues in Fine Art who plan to use it to make a beehive.

 As part of the Stephenson development, we have an agreement to remove up to five trees but replant ten new ones.
 Each new tree will be planted and placed in such a way that symmetry in the area is improved.
 The replanting will also increase tree species diversity in the area.